 The formal student application will be posted late February of each year and includes specific deadlines/timelines.
 View the most recent year’s application and internship descriptions.

-Please contact Hillary Johnson for additional information on the Local Health Internship Program.
+Please contact Kayleigh Sandhu for additional information on the Local Health Internship Program.